jim11052/LearningNote/shell.md

 # Shell
 ## Commomly used commands
 ### arp-scan
-The ARP scanner and can be used to scan the duplicate Ips on the local network
+The ARP scanner and can scan the duplicate ips on the local network
 ```sh
 $ arp-scan --interface=eth0 --localnet
 ```